 The words my grandparents used, weren’t the same words my parents used, which again were changed slightly by my own generation.
 So Scots dialect pronunciations and even entire Scottish words become generation-based.

 An example of this is my grandparents generation used to say ‘laskie‘ and ‘boygie‘ when referring to girls and boys respectively.
 However, the generation above me would say ‘lassie‘ and ‘chiel‘.
 Then my own generation kept ‘lassie‘, but it seemed more common to say ‘loon‘ or ‘guy‘ for a male.
 And that’s just the changing influences within my own family.

 Every generation of kids always seem to make up their own words and phrases that define their era.
-So you end up with a mix of dialects and words, with people in the same town, at the same school, even living in the same house, having different individual influences.
+So you end up with different accents and a mix of dialects and words, with people in the same town, at the same school, even living in the same house, having different individual influences.